nikitagusarov/website_source/content/en/background.md

 : *Identification of network effects with Discrete Choice Models for individual decision making*

 **2018**
-: Analytics Center of Russian Federation Government
+: Analytics Centre of Russian Federation Government